I hope you enjoy reading our blog posts. If you want DCP to build you an awesome website, click here.

 Imagine you become a super successful business and you have a ”,co.uk” domain, hundreds of website visitors a day, lots of new customers and then all of a sudden someone else on the planet registers the .com domain name.

-Now you have a domain that is almost identical to your domain and is what you call a common domain name, a domain which many people are used to seeing.
+Now you have a domain that is almost identical to your domain, this is what you call a common domain name, a domain which many people are used to seeing.

 Trust me, I had to wait 8 years to get the .com version of my domain name!